From Continuity to Smoothness

 the standard topological space \(\mathbb{R}^4\) carries uncountably

-many smooth structures that are not pairwise diffeomorphic — a famous
+many smooth structures that are not pairwise diffeomorphic.
+The proof of that famous

-result whose proof requires the full machinery of gauge theory and lies far beyond our present scope.
+result requires the full machinery of gauge theory and lies far beyond our present scope.

 Vector Spaces and Matrix Spaces